ramiromagno/craftthis/README.md

 craftthis::craft_package('mypkg')
 ```

-In the new session run load the newly created package and run `hello()`:
+In the new session load the newly created package and run `hello()`:

 ``` r
 devtools::load_all()